-Since 1948, more than 5,500 Greek and American citizens have received scholarships from the Fulbright Foundation in Greece to participate in US-Greece educational and cultural exchanges.
+Since 1948, almost 6,000 Greek and American citizens have received scholarships from the Fulbright Foundation in Greece to participate in U.S.-Greece educational and cultural exchanges.
 Fulbright alumni include Nobel and Pulitzer Prize winners, prime ministers and heads of state, professors and scientists, ambassadors and artists, supreme court justices and company presidents.

 Fulbright Alumni Association of Greek Scholars

 The Association of Fulbright Scholars in Greece was established in 1978 and is among the first to be established worldwide.
 All Fulbright scholars are eligible to become Members of the Association.
 The Association organizes lectures, social activities, as well as other events which encourage co-operation between scholars in their common areas of interest.
 The headquarters of the Association is located in Athens, with a local section in Thessaloniki.